peterkaminski/ai101-peterkaminski-wiki/Path Shift People Store.md

 Our offerings will include recorded courses, live seminars, 1-to-1 coaching, and consulting services.
 Contact [support@pathshiftpeople.com](mailto:support@pathshiftpeople.com) for more details.

-*As the AI wave sweeps over all of us, Path Shift People will help hold you steady.*'
+*As the AI wave sweeps over all of us, Path Shift People will help hold you steady.*